BREAD5940/5940-docs/source/docs/unofficial-libraries/team5190/falconlib-pathing.rst

         of
 - RAMSETE, non-linear feedback based on robot pose.

-It is reccomended that teams make their drivetrains implement :code:`DifferentialTrackerDriveBase` and convert their motors to :code:`FalconMotor<Length>`, or it's subclasses, such as :code:`FalconSRX<Length>`.
+It is recommended that teams make their drivetrains implement :code:`DifferentialTrackerDriveBase` and convert their motors to :code:`FalconMotor<Length>`, or it's subclasses, such as :code:`FalconSRX<Length>`.

 The DifferentialTrackerDriveBase
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :code:`DifferentialTrackerDriveBase` is an interface for teams to quickly
 make their drivetrains integrate with FalconLibrary path following.
 The
-interface requires you to have charicterized and modeled your drivetrain,
+interface requires you to have characterized and modeled your drivetrain,
 to have drive motors which subclass FalconMotor, and have implemented
 a form of localization.
 The method contains and inherits methods for
 utilizing the feedforward models of your drivetrain to estimate
 the voltage required for a (velocity, acceleration) command and setting
 motor output to a PID setpoint + feedforward voltage.
 See (TODO LINK)
-charicterizing your drivetrain for information on the DifferentialDrive
+characterizing your drivetrain for information on the DifferentialDrive
 class.
 A bare-bones example of a DifferentialTrackerDriveBase can be
 found (TODO LINK) HERE.